 Identify Your Unique Selling Point (USP)

 Why would I buy your product over your competitors?
 What makes your product different?
-There is always something you offer that no one else does, whether it’s 24/7 email support or a free returns policy – make your business unique and individual so that you have that little somethin’ somethin’ Michelle over there doesn’t.
+There is always something you offer that no one else does.
+Whether it’s 24/7 email support, or a free returns policy – make your business unique and individual so that you have that little somethin’ somethin’ Michelle over there doesn’t.
 Your customers will love you for it.

 Understand Your Target Market

 Speaking of customers – who are they?
 Where are they?
 How do they like to purchase?
-Getting to know your customers like you know your best friend would be the best thing you could do for your business.
+Getting to know your customers like you know your best friend is the best thing you could do for your business.
 If you know exactly what they want then you can actually give it to them.
 Neat, hey?

 Set Marketing Goals

 There is really no point investing in marketing if you’re not working towards that gold star.
 Whether it’s an increase in sales, a higher engagement rate on social media, more click throughs on your website or even increasing how often your phone rings, you must have a goal – a goal that is measurable.
-If you can’t measure it how will you know if you’re getting what you paid for?
+Consequently, if you can’t measure it how will you know if you’re getting what you paid for?